-Read more and download the full curriculum and generic syllabi for the two paediatric training levels - core and specialty - as well as the assessment strategy.
+Read more and download the full curriculum and generic syllabi for the two paediatric training levels - core and specialty.

 As of 1 August 2023, RCPCH Progress+ is the curriculum for use by paediatric trainees in the UK.
 The exception is trainees who will CCT (Certificate of Completion of Training) before 15 September 2024; these trainees continue on RCPCH Progress.